JoyeBright/NLP981/README.md

 ## Contents

 * ### Week 1: Supervised Classification
-  Confusion Matrix, Whisker Plot, Data Splitting, Using Supervised Models like Logistic Regression, Decision Tree and so on.
+  Confusion Matrix, Whisker Plot, Using Supervised Models like Logistic Regression, Decision Tree and so on.